The symptom of plantar fasciitis is pain in the bottom of the foot at the front or center of the heel bone.

-The pain may be worse upon waking up in the morning, often called “first-step pain.”
-It may also happen when standing after sitting for a long time.
+The pain may be worse upon waking in the morning, often referred to as “first-step pain.”
+It may also happen upon standing after sitting for a long time.

 What causes plantar fasciitis?